For a computer to execute our code we need either a compiler or interpreter to convert it to machine code the computer understands.

 All in all, JIT compilers supercharge interpreters by giving them some of the advantages of compilers.

-Here is another article for you 😊 "What the heck is Heatos?"
+Here is another article you might like 😊 "What Is A Key Value Pair?"